|

 He reached a door at the far end of the warehouse and flung it open.

-But for a split second, instead of running outside, he paused and gazed
+But for a moment, instead of running outside, he paused and gazed back

-back at me – a look of recognition on his face.
-“Back corner to
+at me – a look of recognition on his face.
+"Back corner to the

-I could hear the pounding of many running boots on a floor somewhere
+I could hear the pounding of many boots on a floor somewhere

 above me; then I heard muffled shouts.
 I casually walked over to